verqin/online-learning/OAUTH_SETUP.md

 # OAuth Setup Guide

-This guide explains how to set up Google and Apple OAuth for the Edusanna online learning platform.
+This guide explains how to set up Google OAuth for the Edusanna online learning platform.

 ## Google OAuth Setup